minhtran-q/aws-knowledge/README.md

   <summary>Summary</summary>
   <br/>

-  + The management account can't be restricted using service control policies.
+  + The management account is special and it's unaffected by any service control policies.
 </details>